 Dogs body language

-It takes a keen eye to spot the subtle body language signs of dogs, which could explain why the majority of bites happen to children and older people.
-But knowing what you are looking for will certainly help keep yourself and your children safer around dogs.
+It takes a keen eye to spot dogs’ subtle body language signs, which could explain why the majority of bites happen to children and older people.
+But knowing what you are looking for will certainly help keep you and your children safer around dogs.

 Some common signals that a dog isn’t happy about a person or situation are: